passasooz/php-email-reader/README.md

 # php-email-reader

-A little IMAP reader for collect your e-mail messages in your web application
+A little IMAP reader for collect your unseen e-mail messages in your web application

 ## Getting Started